- Clinical Assistant Professorship in 2016 at Chinese University of Hong Kong

 Service and Output

 Tse serves on the editorial board of Current Hypertension Reviews, Cardio-Oncology, Journal of Electrocardiology, Oxford Medical Case Reports, Biomedical Reports, International Journal of Cardiology Heart & Vasculature, Frontiers in Physiology, Section of Cardiac Electrophysiology and Frontiers in Cardiovascular Medicine, Section of Cardiac Rhythmology.
-He is a regular academic reviewer for > 40 international journals in cardiology, cardiac electrophysiology, cardiovascular biology and epidemiology.
-He served as Nucleus Committee Member of the Young Community (2018), International Council Member (2019) and Secretary (2021) of the International Society of Electrocardiology (ISE); Board of Trustees Member, International Society for Holter and Noninvasive Electrocardiology (ISHNE), Co-Director, International Health Informatics Study Network (IHISN): a research collaborative network involving >25 academics from 6 countries.
-He also served as Abstract Reviewer and Faculty Panel Member for European Society of Cardiology Congress and external expert reviewer for funding bodies from the UK (Medical Research Council, Rosetrees Trust) and New Zealand (Auckland Medical Research Foundation), as well as External Assessor for Tenure Committee considering academic promotions to Associate Professorship.
-Tse has attracted approximately $12 RMB million research-related funding as a principal applicant and co-applicant from national grant agencies of China and the United Kingdom.
+He is a regular academic reviewer for >50 international journals in cardiology, cardiac electrophysiology, cardiovascular biology and epidemiology.
+He served as Nucleus Committee Member of the Young Community (2018), International Council Member (2019) and Secretary (2021) of the International Society of Electrocardiology (ISE); Board of Trustees Member (2021), International Society for Holter and Noninvasive Electrocardiology (ISHNE), Co-Director (2018-), International Health Informatics Study Network (IHISN): a research collaborative network involving >25 academics from 6 countries.
+He also served as an Abstract Reviewer and a Faculty Panel Member for European Society of Cardiology Congress and an external expert reviewer for funding bodies from the UK (Medical Research Council, Rosetrees Trust) and New Zealand (Auckland Medical Research Foundation), as well as an External Assessor for Tenure Committee considering academic promotions to Associate Professorship.
+Tse has attracted approximately CNY$10.3 million research-related funding as a principal applicant and co-applicant from national grant agencies of China and the United Kingdom.